Nominations for the 2019 Elections are Open Now

 OSTA is seeking energetic, service oriented science education advocates to fill positions on the board of directors.

 OSTA's Strategic Planning process has identified current and emerging science educator needs and developed positive courses of action for our member-based organization.
-OSTA’s Board approved the Strategic Framework and Business Plan in January 2016 and has been implementing the programs, workshops and advocacy outlined in the plan, including the Oregon Science Project.
+OSTA’s Board approved the Strategic Framework and Business Plan in January 2016 and has been implementing the programs, workshops and advocacy outlined in the plan.
 Join the team, and bring your great ideas for improving science teaching and learning to be shared in your region and statewide.

 This is an exciting time to be an active member of your professional organization.
 For more information about the responsibilities, please see the job descriptions specific for each officer linked below.
 In addition, there are supports that OSTA provides to its board members to fulfill their responsibilities, identified in the job descriptions.

-Elections will be held in September, and newly elected officers will be expected to attend the board meeting during the 2018 OSTA Fall Conference in Newport, October 12-13, 2018.
+Elections will be held in September, and newly elected officers will be expected to attend the board meeting during the 2019 OSTA Fall Conference in Springfield, October 12, 2019.

-Use this form to nominate yourself or a colleague.
-If you have any questions, please contact President-Elect Alfonso Garcia Arriola at email@example.com.
+If you have any questions, please contact President-Elect Connie Robbins at email@example.com.

 Regional Directors are needed in: